YassinAnalytics/recommender-fantasy-football-picker/README.md

-When analyzing the relationship between these two variables, we can observe that some players stand out due to their high price — these are mostly strikers, but in many cases, their performance is only average or even below average.
+When analyzing the relationship between these two variables, we can observe that some players stand out due to their high price, these are mostly strikers, but in many cases, their performance is only average or even below average.

 On the other hand, many players across all positions have relatively low prices yet deliver strong overall performance.
 This is especially true for goalkeepers, defenders, and some midfielders and strikers.